 Jamaica was first inhabited by a group of people called the Arawaks (pronounced A-ra-waks) or Tainos (pronounced Ta-i-nose) who were mild natured people who lived off the land and loved nature.

-So in love were they with the island and its natural splendor and beauty that they named it Xaymaca (pronounced Ex-ai-ma-ca) which means “land of wood and water”.
+So in love were they with the island and its natural splendour and beauty that they named it Xaymaca (pronounced Ex-ai-ma-ca) which means “land of wood and water”.
 They were originally from South America but bore the physical features of Africans with flat foreheads, dark skins and broad nostrils.

 Christopher Columbus ‘discovered’ the island of Jamaica, moved on to other conquests and then the English invaded the island.

-With this invasion came ill treatment, abuse of the Arawaks and infectious diseases which, due to their gentile way of living, led to them dying out by the dozens until the last of their race was gone.
+With this invasion came ill-treatment, abuse of the Arawaks and infectious diseases which, due to their gentile way of living, led to them dying out by the dozens until the last of their race was gone.

 The English quickly saw the fertility of the island and this gave way to a very active sugar plantation opportunity.

-With this booming lucrative and profitable business, the English needed labour to plant and reap the sugar cane needed to yield profits from the sugar industry and take it to heights of great success.
+With this booming lucrative and profitable business, the English needed labour to plant and reap the sugar cane needed to yield profits from the sugar industry and take it to the heights of great success.
 Since all the Arawaks were gone, they decided their only hope was to purchase slaves.